 Most charitable organizations are required to file with the IRS an Application for Recognition of Exemption using Form 1023.
-The form generally must be filed within 27 months of formation of the organization in order for the exemption to be effective retroactively to the date of formation.
-Completing Form 1023 is a time-

-129 consuming but rewarding endeavor; the Form requires the founders to provide a 130 multi-year budget and other in-depth information on how the organization will be 131 operated.
-The IRS does permit smaller charitable organizations, which anticipate having gross receipts of \$50,000 or less and assets of \$250,000 or less, to alter-132 natively file Form 1023-EZ.
-For 1023-EZ requires less details to be provided by 133 the charitable organization and may result in expedited review.
-Finally, most 134 135 charitable organizations are required to file an information return annually with the IRS on Form 990, Form 990-EZ, or Form 990-N, reporting activities for the 136 137 year and responding to related guestions.
+The form generally must be filed within 27 months of the organization's formation in order for the exemption to be effective retroactively to the date of formation.
+Completing Form 1023 is a time-consuming but useful endeavor; the form requires the founders to provide a multi-year budget and other in-depth information on how the organization will be operated.
+The IRS does permit smaller charitable organizations, which anticipate having gross receipts of \$50,000 or less and assets of \$250,000 or less, to alternatively file Form 1023-EZ.
+Form 1023-EZ requires fewer details to be provided by the charitable organization and may result in expedited review.
+Finally, most charitable organizations are required to file an information return annually with the IRS on Form 990, 990-EZ, or 990-N, reporting activities for the taxable year and responding to related questions.